carvel-dev/kapp/docs/faq.md

 Resources: [merge method](merge-method.md), [rebase rules](config.md#rebaserules)

 ---
-#### Can I force an update for a change that does not produce a diff?

-If kapp does not detect changes, it won't perform an update.
-To force changes regardless you can provide the [`kapp.k14s.io/nonce`](apply.md#kappk14siononce) annotation.
-That way, every time you deploy the resource will appear to have changes.

----
 #### How can I use kapp with AWS and terraform provider?

 You can use a kubeconfig like [this](https://github.com/k14s/kapp-controller/blob/develop/pkg/deploy/service_accounts.go#L77) Be sure to replace host, ca, token and namespace fields with your values.

 ---
 #### How can I push an app to a namespace that may or may not already exist?